amiteee78/RTL_design/apb2apb_bridge/README.md

 6. Burst write for halfword & then burst read for halfword from the same addresses.
 7. Burst write for byte & then burst read for byte from the same addresses.
 8. Burst write for fullword & then burst read for byte from the same addresses.
+9. Burst read for fullword & then burst write for byte from the same addresses.

 ### Testbench Files